edenlabllc/rmk/README.md

 [Kodjin FHIR Server](https://kodjin.com) on Kubernetes clusters in different environments.

-Since 2021, RMK has been an integral part of the company’s Kubernetes infrastructure, used regularly for automated provisioning and destroy of temporary Kodjin clusters for development and testing purposes — both manually and within CI/CD pipelines.
+Since 2021, RMK has been an integral part of the company’s Kubernetes infrastructure, used regularly for automated provisioning and destroy of temporary Kubernetes clusters for development and testing purposes, both manually and within CI/CD pipelines.

 #### :rocket: Proven at scale